Indian Americans: Others

-Deepavali/Diwali, Eid/Ramadan as school holidays
+Deepavali/Diwali as school holiday

 Momentum has been growing to recognize the Dharmic holy day Deepavali (Diwali) as a holiday on school district calendars in the New York City metropolitan area.
 New York City announced in October 2022 that Diwali would be an official school holiday commencing in 2023.

 Passaic, New Jersey established Diwali as a school holiday in 2005.
 South Brunswick, New Jersey in 2010 became the first of the many school districts with large Indian student populations in Middlesex County in New Jersey to add Diwali to the school calendar.
-Glen Rock, New Jersey in February 2015 became the first municipality in Bergen County, with its own burgeoning Indian population post-2010, to recognize Diwali as an annual school holiday, while thousands in Bergen County celebrated the first U.S. county-wide Diwali Mela festival under a unified sponsorship banner in 2016, while Fair Lawn in Bergen County celebrates Holi.
+Glen Rock, New Jersey in February 2015 became the first municipality in Bergen County, with its own burgeoning Indian population post-2010, to recognize Diwali as an annual school holiday, while thousands in Bergen County celebrated the first U.S. county-wide Diwali Mela festival under a unified sponsorship banner in 2016, while Fair Lawn in Bergen County has celebrated an internationally prominent annual Holi celebration since 2022.
 Diwali/Deepavali is also recognized by Monroe Township, New Jersey.

 Efforts have been undertaken in Millburn, Monroe Township, West Windsor-Plainsboro, Bernards Township, and North Brunswick, New Jersey, Long Island, as well as in New York City (ultimately successfully), among other school districts in the metropolitan region, to make Diwali a holiday on the school calendar.
 According to the Star-Ledger, Edison, New Jersey councilman Sudhanshu Prasad has noted parents' engagement in making Deepavali a holiday there; while in Jersey City, the four schools with major Asian Indian populations mark the holiday by inviting parents to the school buildings for festivities.
 Mahatma Gandhi Elementary School is located in Passaic, New Jersey.
 Efforts are also progressing toward making Diwali and Eid official holidays at all 24 school districts in Middlesex County.
 At least 12 school districts on Long Island closed for Diwali in 2022, and over 20 in New Jersey.

-In March 2015, New York City Mayor Bill de Blasio officially declared the Muslim holy days Eid al-Fitr and Eid al-Adha holidays on the school calendar.
-School districts in Paterson and South Brunswick, New Jersey observe Ramadan.

 Ethnicity

 Like the terms "Asian American" or "South Asian American", the term "Indian American" is also an umbrella label applying to a variety of views, values, lifestyles, and appearances.
-Although Asian-Indian Americans retain a high ethnic identity, they are known to assimilate into American culture while at the same time keeping the culture of their ancestors.
+Although Asian Indian Americans retain a high level of ethnic identity, they are known to assimilate into American culture while at the same time keeping the culture of their ancestors.